keval6b/cv/index.md

 ## Education

-### Computer Science Bachelors | University of Nottingham
+### Computer Science Bsc | University of Nottingham | Predicted 1st
 _Sep 2019 - Jun 2023_

-- On track for a first class degree.
-- Led the first year group project to obtain a first.
-- Achieved 96% in the first year systems-level programming module.
+- Programming and Algorithms (1st) - Systems level C programming using pointers and creating data-structures.
+- Computer Fundamentals (1st) - Low level networking and boolean logic.
+- Systems and Architecture (1st) - ARM programming, parallel processing and networking.
+- Math for Computer Science (1st) - Predicates, Propositions, Proofs, etc.
+- Programming Paradigms (1st) - Learning OOP in Java and FP in Haskell.
+- Intro to Software Engineering (1st) - Worked in a team to design, test and code an application.
+- Databases and Interfaces (1st) - Learnt SQL and web design (HTML and CSS).

 ### A Levels | Merchant Taylors' School Northwood
 _Sep 2017 - 2019_